wizardassassin/WizCraftBot-1.0/README.md

 # WizCraftBot-1.0
-Relearning on creating a discord bot.
+A discord bot of epic awesomeness.

-# Todo
+# TODO
 - Comments and JSDocs
 - 99% embed only replies.
 - Pages for the queue command.